 Kil-Kare Raceways payment is in the form of a check for all winnings.
 To receive payment you must fully execute an IRS W-9 form prior to receiving payout.
 If there is a third party payee i.e. a car owner, business name, the W9 form needs to be completed with that information.
 All payout needs to be collected within 30 minutes of the race being completed.
 After that point any payout can be collect during normal office hours during the week, or the following race weekend in the office.

-The NHRA Rulebook states: No work may be done under any car in the pit area while the car is supported by one jack stand, Additional safety devises are mandatory to provide additional protections in the event of jack failure.
-It is also mandatory that a driver in the normal driving position anytime the engine is running, unless coupler or drive line is removed from the vehicle.
+The NHRA Rulebook states: No work may be done under any car in the pit area while the car is supported by one jack stand, Additional safety devices are mandatory to provide additional protections in the event of jack failure.
+It is also mandatory that a driver in the normal driving position anytime the engine is running, unless coupler or driveline is removed from the vehicle.

 The numbered concrete pads in the main Pit area are ALL RESERVED SPACES.
 As our pit area can become extremely congested on most race days, use only spaces you absolutely need and park your rigs with consideration of your fellow racers.